-1. Select the Scan icon in the menu bar and select Floor Analysis toward the bottom of the menu.
+1. Select the Scan icon in the menu bar and select Floor Analysis towards the bottom of the menu.

-- 2. Make sure the Floor Flatness/Floor Levelness icon is selected in the bottom left-hand corner. - 3.
-Select the Floor Selection tool located above the information ribbon. - 4.
+2. Make sure the Floor Flatness/Floor Levelness icon is selected in the bottom left-hand corner.

+- 3. Select the Floor Selection tool located above the information ribbon. - 4.
 Once selected, a menu will open.
 Tap the + icon to add a new floor - 5.
-Use the red, green and blue arrows to move the limit box to show only the floor of the area you would like to analyze.
+Use the red, green and blue arrows to move the limit box to show only the floor of the area you would like to analyze, being sure to adjust the Z-axis as well.

-- 6. Once you have selected the region you want to analyze, press the confirm button - 7.
-After tapping on confirm your floor will now be extracted with the selected points.
+6. Once you have selected the region you want to analyze, press the confirm button

+7. After tapping on confirm your floor will now be extracted with the selected points.
 Once the extraction is successful, select the save icon to save your extracted floor.

-You can select the edit icon at any point to change the name or assigned layer of this extracted floor. - 8.
-To readjust the selected floor from the current extracted points, select the crop icon next to the edit icon.
+8. You can select the edit icon at any point to change the name or assigned layer of this extracted floor.

+9. To readjust the selected floor from the current extracted points, select the crop icon next to the edit icon.
 This will delete your current saved floor.

-- 9. Once you are satisfied with your extracted floor, close the floor selection tool by tapping on the floor selection icon. - 10.
+- 10. Once you are satisfied with your extracted floor, close the floor selection tool by tapping on the floor selection icon. - 11.
 Next, you will be prompted to add sample lines on your floor.
 Based on your minimum number of reading requirements that is generated based on the size and density of your point cloud, you may have to create several lines to meet this requirement.
 Select the + icon to create a line.
 The minimum line length is 11ft.

-- 11. To create a line, tap on one point on the floor and then tap again a short distance away from the first point to determine the length of line you would like to use. - 12.
-When you are satisfied with the length and location of your line, select accept. - 13.
+- 12. To create a line, tap on one point on the floor and then drag your finger across the floor a short distance away from the first point to determine the length of line you would like to use.
+You can adjust this line by tapping and dragging the endpoints or by tapping and dragging the complete line. - 13.
+When you are satisfied with the length and location of your line, select accept. - 14.
 Repeat this process until you have met the minimum number of reading requirements.
 You can alternate the direction of the lines as well as overlap them.

-- 14. When you have met the minimum number of readings, a preview button will appear. - 15.
+- 15. When you have met the minimum number of readings, a preview button will appear. - 16.
 In the preview menu, you can edit the minimum local value and specified overall value for both the floor flatness and floor levelness.
-Once complete, select the preview button.
-To go back to the map, select the map button. - 16.
-The Floor Flatness Report will be automatically generated and presented to you once it finishes processing. - 17.
+Once complete, select the preview button to view the report.
+To go back to the map, select the map button.

+- 17. The Floor Flatness Report will be automatically generated and presented to you once it finishes processing. - 18.
 Once you have viewed the report you will have the option to save the file.